A field guide to the birds of plain English

 Here's what you'll find in our guide.
 It's a veritable who's who of the bird world.

-Stylises pink flamingo standing on 1 leg in a golden pool of water
+Stylised flamingo standing on 1 leg in a low pool of water.

-Homing pigeon standing on a golden pyramid with a radar symbol near its beak
+Pigeon standing atop a pyramid with a radar symbol next to its beak.

-Goldfinch looking at double quote marks, representing song notes
+Goldfinch looking up at a set of double quote marks, representing song.

 And so it begins ... with the 1-legged wonders of the Phoenicopteridae family: